Oriana Skylar Mastro

-Oriana Skylar Mastro is an American political scientist and author.
+Oriana Skylar Mastro is an American political scientist, author and lieutenant colonel in the United States Air Force Reserve.
 She is a Center Fellow at the Freeman Spogli Institute for International Studies and assistant professor of Political Science at Stanford University.
-She is also a non-resident senior fellow at the American Enterprise Institute and a strategic planner at the US Indo-Pacific Command.
-Her research focuses on Asia-Pacific security.
+She is also a non-resident scholar at the Carnegie Endowment for International Peace and Deputy Chief of Reserve China Global Strategy at The Pentagon.
+Her research focuses on Asia–Pacific security, Chinese military and security policy, war termination and coercive diplomacy.

 Career

 Mastro holds a Bachelor of Arts (2006) in East Asian studies from Stanford University (where she studied Mandarin) and a Master of Arts (2009) and PhD (2013) in politics from Princeton University.
 From 2006 to 2007, Mastro was a junior fellow for the Carnegie Endowment for International Peace's China program.
-In 2008, while a doctoral student at Princeton, Mastro met with then deputy commander of the U.S. Pacific Command (USINDOPACOM), Lieutenant General Dan P. Leaf, at a conference.
+In 2008, while a doctoral student at Princeton, Mastro met with then deputy commander of the United States Indo-Pacific Command (USINDOPACOM), Lieutenant General Dan P. Leaf, at a conference.
 Leaf suggested that she enlist in the U.S. military after learning about her plan to pursue a summer internship with USINDOPACOM to better research how the military dealt with issues in the Asia–Pacific region.
 Despite initially deciding to continue with an internship instead, Mastro enlisted in the U.S. Air Force in late 2008 and later started officer training to commission as a second lieutenant.

 In 2009, Mastro joined the Department of Defense as an analyst for USINDOPACOM.
 Subsequently, in 2010, she worked for the Project 2049 Institute as a summer associate.
 From 2012 to 2013, she was a fellow at the Center for a New American Security.
 In 2013, Mastro was appointed assistant professor of security studies at Georgetown's Edmund A. Walsh School of Foreign Service, and in 2020, she was appointed a center fellow at Stanford's Freeman Spogli Institute for International Studies.

 In the meantime, Mastro has also continued her military service in the U.S. Air Force Reserve.
 She was named the Air Force's Individual Reservist Company Grade Officer of the Year in both 2016 and 2022.